nikita0527/techfolios.github.io/userguide.md

 YAML Lint will indicate an error and the top-level section in which the error occurred ("profiles").
 It won't always tell you the exact line but hopefully the error message will give you enough information to track down the error.

-### 3.4 Miscellaneous syntax tips
+### 3.4 Miscellaneous bio.json tips

-Here are a few things we've discovered and added while developing our portfolios:
+Here are a few things we've discovered about bio.json while developing our portfolios:

   * You cannot comment out lines in your bio.json file.
 It is fine to have empty arrays, for example.
 But if there is actual data that you do not want displayed, then you have to delete it.